 All business owners know a penny saved is a penny earned.

-One way to reduce your business expenses (and increase your income) is by claiming eligible tax deductions.
+One way to reduce your business expenses (and increase your business income) is by claiming eligible tax deductions.
 Common tax write-offs include:

 - Business start-up costs